pythonwithalex/mynotes/Javascript/operators.md

     true && true && false
     // false

-When your expressions involves one or more non-booleans, the value returned is the last truthy or true value on the right if false is not present.
+If you have non-booleans involved in a group of logical expressions, the value returned is the last truthy or true value on the right, unless false is present.
-Otherwise the expression evaluates to false.

     'cat' && 'dog' && 'bear'
     // returns 'bear'